 It can be good advice, even if you were just about to crash through to the next level.
 Why?
 Too much of anything is just too much.
 It's true that some studies have shown certain video games can improve hand-eye coordination, problem-solving skills, and the mind's ability to process information.
 But too much video game playing may lead to health problems.

 But here's the good news: Playing video games some of the time can be OK.
-Just choose quality games and limit screen time — which includes TV, computer, and video game time combined — to no more than 2 hours a day.
+Just choose quality games and limit screen time — which includes TV, computer, smartphone, tablet, and video game time combined — to no more than 2 hours a day.